soulim/homepage/content/blog/aws-or-amazon/index.md

 +++
-title = "AWS Lambda or Amazon Lambda?" description = "A tool to automatically check correctness of AWS service names in prose." cover = "aws-or-amazon.cover.png" date = 2020-09-12 draft = false
+title = "AWS Lambda or Amazon Lambda?" description = """\
+  A tool to automatically check correctness of AWS service names in prose.\
+  """
+cover = "aws-or-amazon.cover.png"
+date = 2020-09-12
+draft = false
 +++

 As a cloud platform [Amazon Web Services][aws] (AWS) offers over 175 services.
 If you pay attention, you'll notice that people often do mistakes in the names of these services.
 For example they say *Amazon* Lambda instead of [*AWS* Lambda][lambda], or *AWS* DynamoDB instead of [*Amazon* DynamoDB][dynamodb].

 While it's important to use correct names and terms, it's also hard or at least tricky sometimes.
 I've created a little tool to help with that and made it open source.

 <!--more-->

 The tool is an extension for prose linter called [Vale][vale].
 If you work with text, this linter is *highly* recommended.

 ## Some details about Vale